tarwn/lessthandot-hugo/blogs/content/posts/2012-01-24-take-advantage-of-database-mirroring.md

 Data Source=PrincipalServer;Failover Partner=MirrorServer;Initial Catalog=AdventureWorks;Integrated Security=True;

-The Failover Partner property is available in SQL Server 2005, 2008, 2008 R2 and, as of this article’s publish date, SQL Server 2012 RC0.
+The Failover Partner property is available in SQL Server 2005, 2008, 2008 R2 and, as of this article's publish date, SQL Server 2012 RC0.

 This can be seen in detail on <http://www.connectionstrings.com/sql-server-2008>.

 The Failover Partner property is all that is needed for the connection string to be well-formed to take into account a mirrored SQL Server instance.
-To see this in action and provide testing on both normal operations and a failover event, we’ll use a .NET Windows Form Application.
+To see this in action and provide testing on both normal operations and a failover event, we'll use a .NET Windows Form Application.

-The application’s interface consists of a grid view, a button to load the grid view, and an option to show the connection string using the Failover Partner property.
+The application's interface consists of a grid view, a button to load the grid view, and an option to show the connection string using the Failover Partner property.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/-98.png?mtime=1327284878"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-98.png?mtime=1327284878" width="432" height="184" /></a>